A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration: Abstract

 \section{Abstract}

-This work presents a beam-steering reflectarray antenna capable of achieving arbitrary linear polarization (LP) reconfiguration.
-It utilizes a dual-circular polarization (CP) reconfigurable reflectarray, along with an LP feed horn, to synthesize a LP beam by combining two reflected CP beams in the same direction.
-The LP states can be dynamically adjusted by tuning the phase constants of the array, which correspondingly modify the wave phases.
-Experimental validation of the proposed polarization synthesis concept is conducted using a 16$\times$16 dual-CP 1-bit reconfigurable reflectarray operating at 16.8 GHz.
-This reflectarray generates reconfigurable LP waves with polarization states of LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$).
-Furthermore, it demonstrates the capability to perform beam scanning, allowing for versatile beam manipulation.
-The application of this polarization-reconfigurable beam-steering reflectarray is pertinent to beam alignment and polarization synchronization in various wireless communication scenarios, including satellite communication and mobile communication.
+This work presents a beam-steering reflectarray antenna that achieves arbitrary linear polarization (LP) reconfiguration.
+This antenna employs a dual-circular polarization (CP) reconfigurable reflectarray and an LP feed horn to generate an LP beam.
+The incident LP wave is decomposed into two CP components, whose reflection phases are independently adjusted.
+By re-combining these reflected CP beams with different phase constants, arbitrary LP states can be synthesized.
+Experimental validation is performed using a 16$\times$16 1-bit reconfigurable reflectarray operating at Ku band, demonstrating reconfigurable LP states of LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$), as well as dynamic beam scanning functionality from 0$^\circ$ to 60$^\circ$.
+This polarization-reconfigurable, beam-steering reflectarray has potential for applications in satellite and mobile communications, where both beam patterns and polarization alignment are crucial.